-8. Computer misuse offences show decrease in computer viruses
+9. Computer misuse offences show a decrease in computer viruses

-This section covers our findings about computer misuse crimes, which include offences such as computer viruses and hacking.
+This section covers our findings about computer misuse crimes, which include offences such as computer viruses and hacking1.

-Data on computer misuse crime are available from offences referred to the National Fraud Intelligence Bureau (NFIB) by Action Fraud (the public-facing national fraud and cybercrime reporting centre) and from new questions introduced in the Crime Survey for England and Wales (CSEW) from October 2015 .
+Data on computer misuse crime are available from new questions introduced in the Crime Survey for England and Wales (CSEW) from October 2015 and from offences referred to the National Fraud Intelligence Bureau (NFIB) by Action Fraud (the public-facing national fraud and cybercrime reporting centre) 2.

-Following the introduction of these new survey questions, we can look at changes in these estimates over the last two years.
+Following the introduction of these new crime survey questions, we can look at changes in these estimates over the last two years.
 However, as this comparison is based on two data points only, caution must be taken in drawing conclusions about trends at this early stage.

-CSEW provides best indication of volume of computer misuse offences
+CSEW provides the best indication of the volume of computer misuse offences

-It is important to consider that Action Fraud data on computer misuse represent only a small fraction of all computer misuse, as many incidents are not reported.
+It is important to consider that Action Fraud data on computer misuse represent only a small fraction of all computer misuse crime, as many incidents are not reported.
 The CSEW is able to capture some of these unreported offences.
-This can be seen by the large difference in volume of computer misuse offences between the two sources - 1.2 million offences estimated by the CSEW compared with around 21,000 offences referred to the NFIB by Action Fraud.
-As such it is not possible to make meaningful comparisons between computer misuse reported to Action Fraud and that measured by the survey.
+This can be seen by the large difference in volume of computer misuse offences between the two sources - 1.1 million offences estimated by the CSEW compared with around 22,000 offences referred to the NFIB by Action Fraud.